 Scars and aesthetic consequences

-If your medical procedure went terribly wrong and as a result, you’ve been left with a visible, distressing facial mark or obvious disfigurements, then your life is going to be permanently altered.
+If your medical procedure went terribly wrong and, as a result, you’ve been left with a visible, distressing facial mark or obvious disfigurement, then your life is going to be permanently altered.
 The mental anguish that comes with scars and learning to live with your changed body is difficult to comprehend.
 This is particularly true of cosmetic surgery patients, where a botched rhinoplasty or breast augmentation could leave permanent and undesired scarring.

 The impact on family

-If you have children, then your permanent injuries may make looking after them independently, difficult.
-Your new injuries or disability may mean you can no longer be intimate with your partner, the added financial strain may result in more arguments and strain on your relationship.
-Sometimes the huge physical changes that are involved often leave families torn apart or facing a long adjustment period full of distress and upset.
-If you’ve suffered a mishandled birth you may find bonding with your baby difficult and if your partner was present, they also may be struggling with what happened.
+Sometimes, the huge physical changes that are involved often leave families torn apart or facing a long adjustment period full of distress and upset.
+If you’ve suffered a mishandled birth, you may find bonding with your baby difficult, and if your partner was present, they also may be struggling with what happened.

 Income and support